 Ryan Dedios believes the best way to make a real impact in any important endeavor is to get directly involved.
-A second-generation Filipino American, Dedios is an SAIC senior field engineer and a leader in our company’s Multicultural Business Resource Group (MBRG), a forum to celebrate our employees’ ethnic and cultural differences and champion underrepresented minorities.
-Dedios believes that inclusion and diversity inside and outside the workplace strengthens all.
+A second-generation Filipino American, Dedios is an SAIC senior field engineer and a leader in our company’s Multicultural Employee Resource Group (MERG), a forum to celebrate our employees’ ethnic and cultural differences and champion underrepresented minorities.
+Dedios believes that diversity, equity, and inclusion inside and outside the workplace strengthens all.

 Born and raised in Charleston, SC, Dedios and his family are active in local Filipino community activities and also support non-Filipino endeavors. ”We’ve always believed in helping others,” Dedios said.
 “My family through the years has supported our local Filipino community, comprised of many retired and current military families, and the Filipino Travelers of Charleston,” he said of the group formed 40 years ago by Filipino masons that has become a large charitable organization working with all ethnic communities in the Tri-County area.

 Dedios carries this core value of unity to work at SAIC’s Charleston facility.
-He has helped organize informal heritage events at the Charleston facility celebrating other minority groups and now serves as the site lead for SAIC Charleston’s inclusion and diversity events through the MBRG.
+He has helped organize informal heritage events at the Charleston facility celebrating other minority groups and now serves as the site lead for SAIC Charleston’s diversity, equity, and inclusion events through the MERG.

 Last year, when Dedios was raising the spotlight on Asian Pacific American Heritage Month, he was surprised he won the Society of Asian Scientists and Engineers (SASE) Professional Achievement Award.

-Richard Baturin, Dedios’ manager, had quietly nominated him for the award because of his inclusion and diversity efforts and for being a role model in the workplace, in addition to his professional contributions in support of SAIC’s Defense Systems Group customers that include the U.S. Navy.
+Richard Baturin, Dedios’ manager, had quietly nominated him for the award because of his diversity, equity, and inclusion efforts and for being a role model in the workplace, in addition to his professional contributions in support of SAIC’s defense customers that include the U.S. Navy.
 Dedios went to the SASE National Conference in Pittsburgh last July to accept his award.

 Representing SAIC in front of SASE, a nationally recognized technical and professional organization, Dedios recalls the importance of that moment.
 “Asians are underrepresented,” he said, but going to Pittsburgh showed “all minority groups that we’re a part of SAIC.”